 And here are my “unprofessional credentials”…

-I have been an artist, a poet, a musician, a paper sculptor, a writer, a publisher, a photographer, a teacher, a radio DJ, a cartoonist, and an entrepreneur.
+I have been an artist, a poet, a musician, a paper sculptor, a writer, a publisher, a photographer, a teacher, a radio DJ, a cartoonist, a designer and an entrepreneur.

 As a kid, I went to art school.
 I was the “art kid” early on, which came with a certain sense of pride, even when my brother made me illustrate all of his book report cover pages.
 Each week, I ventured into the basement of Mrs. Flanagan, my local art school instructor, whose walls were covered with murals and floors covered with splotches of paint.
 It’s hard to describe how creative that cold dark basement felt as a kid.